Jill Barrow: Career

+Lincolnshire County Council

+In 1995, Barrow was appointed Chief Executive of Lincolnshire County Council; she was the first woman to become the chief executive of a county council in England.
+She was appointed by the Labour–Liberal Democrat coalition that had controlled the county council since 1993.
+Her appointment coincided with a wider reorganisation of officials instigated by he county council's leader, Rob Parker of the Labour Party, which, in the words of the academics Steve Leach and David Wilson, was to "redesign the organisation to respond to the reordered priorities [of the new coalition] and ... ensure that top staff were in post who were in tune with the new political agenda."Parker considered Barrow to be a "successful" appointment.
+She held regular meetings with Parker while also maintaining the relationship between the Labour and Liberal Democrat groups.

-Barrow left Lincolnshire CC in 1998, a year after the Conservative group on the Council secured a majority and took over from the Labour–Liberal Democrat coalition that had governed since 1993.
-According to the Leader of the Labour Group on the Council Rob Parker, the Conservative leadership, headed by Jim Speechley, began a "scorched earth" policy of removing coalition appointees from the council's executive.
-Barrow was given a severance payment amounting to £160,000.
+The Conservatives took control of the county council in the 1997 local election.
+Barrow left her role in December 1997, in a move which was reported to have "surprised" staff and many councillors.
+In a statement drafted jointly with the council, she said she was leaving to pursue consultancy work.
+The move was "controversial", according to the Lincolnshire Echo; the leader of the Liberal Democrat Group raised concerns about the reasons for her sudden departure and the potential cost of severance payments, while one Labour councillor called for an inquiry.
+According to Parker, who remained the leader of the Labour group on the council, the Conservative leadership, headed by Jim Speechley, began a "scorched earth" policy of removing coalition appointees from the council's executive.
+At the time of her departure, the cost of Barrow's departure was kept secret but it was later revealed that Barrow was given a severance payment amounting to £160,000.
 Auditors later found this payment to be unlawful, also commenting on the "absence of justification for payments of such magnitude".
-Speechley was forced to resign as leader in 2002 and was jailed in 2004 over a separate incident, while his successor as leader, Ian Croft, was later found to have "breached the code of conduct for people in public office" over his relations with Barrow's successor as Chief Executive, David Bowles, who had been a whistleblower in the Speechley scandal.
+Speechley was forced to resign as leader in 2002 and was jailed in 2004 over a separate incident, while his successor as leader, Ian Croft, was later found to have "breached the code of conduct for people in public office" over his relations with Barrow's successor as chief executive, David Bowles, who had been a whistleblower in the Speechley scandal.

+Later career

-After Barrow left Lincolnshire CC, she was appointed Chief Executive of the South-West of England Regional Development Agency, serving between 1999 and 2001.
+After Barrow left Lincolnshire CC, she worked as an associate fellow at Warwick University Business School.
+She was appointed Chief Executive of the South-West of England Regional Development Agency, serving between 1999 and 2001.
 She was a Board Member for England on the National-Lottery-funded New Opportunities Fund from 1999 to 2004.
-Barrow was then a director at the consultancy firm GatenbySanderson until 2006, when she took up a directorship at the leadership consultancy company Big Blue Experience; as of 2016, she remains in that role.
+Barrow was then a director at the consultancy firm GatenbySanderson until 2006, when she took up a directorship at the leadership consultancy company Big Blue Experience.